AlanHassen/modelsmatter/README.md

 **Models Matter** uses the default AiZynthFinder implementation and introduces the following enhancements:

 - **Smiles-based Expansion Strategy**: This feature allows the integration of any retrosynthesis model operating at smiles-level with AiZynthFinder, not depending on the underlying search algorithm.
 - **ModelZoo Integration**: The package includes [ModelZoo](https://github.com/PTorrenPeraire/modelsmatter_modelzoo), a dedicated framework that defines the single-step retrosynthesis approach within the smiles-based expansion strategy.
-Currently supported implementations are Chemformer (https://github.com/PTorrenPeraire/aidd_chemformer), MHNreact (https://github.com/PTorrenPeraire/aidd_mhn_react), and LocalRetro (https://github.com/AlanHassen/modelsmatter_localretro_hpc).
+Currently supported implementations are [Chemformer](https://github.com/PTorrenPeraire/aidd_chemformer), [MHNreact](https://github.com/PTorrenPeraire/aidd_mhn_react), and [LocalRetro](https://github.com/AlanHassen/modelsmatter_localretro_hpc).

 ## Installation Procedure